 What we knew at the time was that someone was mightily upset with the Chinese and was sending them a clear message, however, what that message was and who sent it was less than clear.

-Hopefully the mysterious North Korean nuclear programme has now been demystified, in the second part of this article, we will examine the geopolitical implications of this development and explain how the world and the balance of power has just been utterly changed.
+Hopefully, the mysterious North Korean nuclear program has now been demystified, in the second part of this article, we will examine the geopolitical implications of this development and explain how the world and the balance of power have just been utterly changed.

 The W-80 Warhead